 Student will receive an unsatisfactory, for accountability, on the formative evaluation for that day and meet with the clinical faculty to devise a remedial plan based on accountability.
 This plan will be filed in the permanent record.

 Two missed days within one course:

 Student will FAIL that course.
-Extenuating circumstances will be considered by the clinical faculty and the Undergraduate Program Coordinator or ABSN program Director.
+Extenuating circumstances will be considered by the clinical faculty and the Undergraduate Program Coordinator.

 Professional Identification, Appearance and Dress Policy

 Identification Badges